Scroll to top

 Thursday, Natural Sciences

-Ancient Mediterranean formal and applied sciences, as informing current study of the human body, brain, and technologies.
-Lecture and seminar, with attention to The Hippocratic Corpus (400s BC-100s) along with associated artifacts and sites.
+Ancient conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, The Hippocratic Corpus (400s BC-100s), along with associated artifacts and sites.

 In | February